facile-it/facile-it.github.io/content/blog/eng/automation-testing-a-step-back.md

 We have seen what are the pros of automation testing, now let's examine what are the cons.

-Tests come at a cost: they can slow down the development process, they can slow down the CI, they can make harder maintenance and refactoring, they can make write worst code.
+Tests come at a cost: they can slow down the development process, they can slow down the CI, they can make harder maintenance and refactoring, they can make you write worst code.

 ## Slow down the development process